boradori/fn_login_page/README.md

 ```
 touch pytest.ini
 ```
-In **pytest.ini**, add the following snippet after replacing USERNAME and PASSWORD with your own.
+In **pytest.ini**, add the following snippet after replacing USERNAME, PASSWORD, INVALID_USERNAME, and INVALID_PASSWORD with your own.
 ```
 [pytest]
 env =